The best Carnaval celebration in Ecuador? It’s in Guaranda and don’t miss the ‘Pájaro Azul’

 Although many communities in Ecuador claim to host the best Carnaval celebration, none can top the tradition in Guaranda, a picturesque city in the shadow of the Chimborazo volcano, in Bolivar Province.

-Last year, Guaranda attracted 30,000 visitors to its colorful festival that lasts for a full week, and more are expected this year.
+In 2020, just weeks before the Covid-19 pandemic was declared, Guaranda attracted 30,000 visitors to its colorful festival that lasts for a full week, and more are expected this year.
 The visitors come to experience days of joyful folkloric music and dance, parades with colorful, often fanciful costumes, a vast assortment of food, as well as the the city’s well-known offering of camaraderie and brotherhood.

 The festivities in Guaranda include much more than Carnaval.
 They incorporate the rich traditions of the Guaranga Indians, a community that inhabited the area for hundreds of years before the arrival of the Spanish and which represent the roots of the people that live there today.
 It was during this time of year that the Guaranga people celebrated their chief, or “cacique”, for three days during the second full moon of the year.
 The cacique ceremonies included days of singing, dancing and, of course, eating and drinking.
 The celebration gave thanks and honor to nature and the “Pachacamac”.